MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeiowithtag.md

 ## -description

 TBD - The AcxCircuitResumeIoWithTag function is used to resume circuit IO after it has been stopped.
-It is different from [AcxCircuitResumeIo](nf-acxcircuit-acxcircuitresumeio.md) in that it can contain additional Tag parameter that is used to TBD TBD TBD display diagnostic information TBD ??.
+It is different from [AcxCircuitResumeIo](nf-acxcircuit-acxcircuitresumeio.md) in that it can contain additional Tag parameter that is used to TBD TBD TBD display diagnostic information TBD locate a WaveFormat stream tag ???.

 ## -parameters